Ayehu/custom-activities/Google Cloud/GCloudResizeDisk/README.md

-## GCloudListImages - List all images in Google Cloud.
+## GCloudResizeDisk - Resize a disk in Google Cloud.

-Remark - To list all images in Google Cloud you need to set-up a new Service Account at https://cloud.google.com.
+Remark - To resize a disk in Google Cloud you need to set-up a new Service Account at https://cloud.google.com.
 Check this [tutorial](https://docs.bmc.com/docs/PATROL4GoogleCloudPlatform/10/creating-a-service-account-key-in-the-google-cloud-platform-project-799095477.html).

 ##### DLL's to reference
 Google.Apis.Auth.dll